lostb053/Statistarr/README.md

 - `fetcher.py` – Runs quietly in the background (when used as an app) to fetch history and create JSON dump.
 - `cchart.py` – Uses [QuickChart.io](https://quickchart.io/) to display your collected stats in a simple graph or chart.
 - `tray.py` – Creates tray icon.

-> [!Important]
-> PyInstaller executables may trigger false positives in antivirus tools or VirusTotal.
-This is a known issue and not unique to this project.

 ---